Landmarks Capital

 For this particular grant, we’ll look to see how well your project shows the following:

-• Public benefit: your project will benefit residents and visitors of King County through the property’s visibility, accessibility, public programming, or economic impact, and/or will aid in the long-term preservation and use of the landmark.
+- Public benefit: your project will benefit residents and visitors of King County through the property’s visibility, accessibility, or public programming or education.
+Public benefit also factors in how your project will aid in the long-term preservation and use of the landmark.

-• Advancing equity: your project will contribute to the diversity of property types and histories represented in King County’s built environment, and addresses underrepresented aspects of King County history.
-Your project is led by, serves, or delivers economic benefits to marginalized communities, especially communities disproportionately impacted by structural racism.
-This is not a requirement for funding.
+- Advancing equity: your project will contribute to the diversity of property types and histories represented in King County’s built environment, and addresses underrepresented aspects of King County history.
+Your project serves, includes, or delivers economic or other benefits to marginalized communities, especially communities disproportionately impacted by structural racism.
+This is not a requirement for funding but will be considered in the review process.

-• Additional priorities: your project addresses an urgent need, by preventing further damage or addressing critical life safety issues, or your project is not eligible for other 4Culture funding programs.
+- Additional priorities: your project addresses an urgent need by preventing further damage, addressing critical life safety issues, or improving accessibility and ADA compliance.

 Equity Investments